emmanuelquinton/movie-rental-java/documentation/process.md

 ## refactorize dataTemp
 At this setp I have a DataTemp object, but I can add in it the frequentRenderPoint ad the initialization.

+## update DataTemp and extract the result construction from statement method
+After the addToStatement  method has been moved into DataTempt, we can see that thetotalAmout and the result (displayed sentences) are calculated fields. from each rentals.
+Also I'll create a new field (Map String, doule) which will contain the amount of each title